BDC Hamburger Icon

 Open row

 Old-school marketing uses a broadcast strategy: You create an ad and show it to as many people as possible who match your target market.
-However, today’s social media marketing focus allows a more personalized approach for groups and individuals.
+However, with today’s new-age social media marketing, the priority is personalized engagement and building connections with the audience.

 TipBottom line

-When getting an influencer to market your product, choose someone whose audience closely aligns with your target market.
+When getting influencers to market your product, choose someone whose audience closely aligns with your target market.

 What is influencer marketing?

-Influencer marketing refers to the marketing activities of social media stars and the brands they represent.
+Influencer marketing is a strategy where brands partner with social media personalities to promote products or services.
 Influencers have developed large, loyal followings on social media.
-They’re often celebrities; however, internet-famous influencers are also powerful.
+While some celebrities, such as actors and singers, are influencers, internet-famous influencers are also powerful.
 They’ve amassed significant audiences who trust their advice and recommendations.

 In influencer marketing arrangements, a brand pays an influencer to endorse and mention its offerings in social media posts.